tnaia/curse-turing/README.md

 The machine states are always integers, and the initial state is always `0`.
-The line `a,1, ,2,L` describes the transition `(a,1) --> ( ,2,L)`, which in english means if in state `1` the tape reads `a`, then the machine writes ` ` in place of `a`, change to state `2` and go to the left.
+The line `a,1, ,2,L` describes the transition `(a,1) --> ( ,2,L)`, which in english means if in state `1` the machine reads `a`, then the machine writes ` ` in place of `a`, changes its state to `2`, and goes to the left.

-Yes, `L` stands for "left" and `R` for right.

 ## 1000 Idiosyncrasies

-The input format is *very* rigid.
+The input format is *very* (ridiculously) rigid.

-- Characters of the tape must be ASCII;
+1. Characters of the tape must be ASCII;
-- States can only be integers;
+2. States can only be integers;
-- There may be at most 1000 states, 1000 transitions and 1000 characters on the tape
+3. There may be at most 1000 states, 1000 transitions and 1000 characters on the tape.

 I know, frustrating!